malus-brandywine/petalinux-ultra96v2-libvmm/README.md

-## Building Ultra96v2 Petalinux artefacts for use with sel4cp_VMM
+## Building Ultra96v2 Petalinux artefacts for use with libvmm

-The project provides patches to configure Anvet build scripts so they produce proper artefacts to be used in <i>sel4cp_VMM</i> - Virtual Machine Monitor (VMM) built on the seL4 Core Platform (seL4CP).
+The project provides patches to configure Anvet build scripts so they produce proper artefacts to be used in <i>libvmm</i> - Virtual Machine Monitor (VMM) built on the seL4 Microkit.

 Script <i>Setup-petalinux-ultra96v2-sel4cpvmm.sh</i> downloads Avnet repositories